chengyawlow/chengyawlow.github.io/_pages/about.md

 ---

 ### News
++ Dec.
+20 ~ 22, 2023: Attending KSC 2023 (by Undergraduate Intern, Kaleb) for an oral presentation (DCFace++).
 + Nov.
-20 ~ 24, 2023: Attending BMVC, Aberdeen, UK for an oral presentation (SlackedFace).
+20 ~ 24, 2023: Attending BMVC for an oral presentation (SlackedFace).
-+ June 18 ~ 22, 2023: Attending CVPR, Vancouver, Canada  for a poster presentation.
++ June 18 ~ 22, 2023: Attending CVPR for a poster presentation.

 ### Contact